Soyuz-5 (rocket): Vehicle

 Soyuz-5, as proposed in 2016, leverages existing propulsion and tooling, while enabling a platform that would replace the lost capabilities of the Zenit family, replace the Proton Light/Medium, and could serve as the boosters of a new super heavy rocket.
 It will initially be a two-stage rocket, but could be enhanced with an optional Blok DM-03 for geostationary missions.
 It would be compatible with most of the Zenit's ground infrastructure, and even use the Site 45 at Baikonur.

 Its tanks would be 4.1 m in diameter, which would enable the re use of Proton tooling.
 Since they would be wider than Zenit, (3.9 m) it would enable a higher propellant load for the same height.
 While this diameter enables a heavier rocket and is already compatible with train transport to Baikonur, it would prevent that method of transport for Vostochny Cosmodrome.
 It would use the relatively environmental friendly RP-1/LOX propellant, which would be an improvement over the highly toxic hypergolics of Proton.
-This has been a requirement from the Kazakh government for new projects.
+This has been a requirement from the Kazakhstani government for new projects.

-The first stage would be powered by an RD-171MV, very similar to the RD-171M used in Zenit 2 and 3.
+The first stage will be powered by an RD-171MV, very similar to the RD-171M used in Zenit 2 and 3.
 With a height of 37.14 m it would be higher than Zenit's first stage (32.94 m) and wider, and thus it could carry 363 tonne of propellant versus 290 tonne.
 Its base would still feature a 3.68 m aft section for compatibility with Zenit's pad and support infrastructure.

-Its second stage would measure 7.77 m by 4.1 m in diameter, with a dry mass of 5.9 tonne and an RG-1/LOX load of 59 tonne.
-It would be powered by two RD-0124MS engines, each having four nozzles arranged in a semicircle.
-These nozzles would be arranged in a circle.This arrangement would minimize the stage length, while keeping the engines specific impulse.
+Its second stage measures 7.77 m by 4.1 m in diameter, with a dry mass of 5.9 tonne and an RG-1/LOX load of 59 tonne.
+It is powered by a RD-0124MS engine.

-With a gross mass of 484 tonne against Zenit 430 tonne, and the improved efficiency of its second stage, it could launch 16 tonne to a 200 km circular orbit with an inclination of 51.6° to the Equator from Baikonur.
+With a gross mass of 484 tonne against Zenit 430 tonne, and the improved efficiency of its second stage, it can launch 16 tonne to a 200 km circular orbit with an inclination of 51.6° to the Equator from Baikonur.
 This is a significant improvement over Zenit, which could only place roughly 12 tonne to the same orbit.

-For geostationary launch missions, it could optionally be equipped with a Blok DM-03 third stage.
+For geostationary launch missions, it can optionally be equipped with a Blok DM-03 third stage.
 Since it would use the same propellant and is already used on the Zenit-3SL and Angara A5, it would be a low risk option.
 The expected performance of 4.5 tonne to GTO and 2.3 tonne to GSO, it would improve over Zenit-3SLB 3.6 tonne and 1.59 tonne.